Virtio

 • QueueNotify: When the driver writes this register, it indicates that there are new IO requests in the Virtqueue that need to be processed.

-In addition to control registers, the MMIO memory area of each device also contains a device configuration space.
-For disk devices, the configuration space indicates the disk's capacity and block size; for network devices, it indicates the device's MAC address and connection status.
+In addition to the control registers, the MMIO memory area of each device also contains a device configuration space.
+For disk devices, the configuration space indicates the disk capacity and block size; for network devices, the configuration space indicates the device's MAC address and connection status.
 For console devices, the configuration space provides console size information.

-For the MMIO memory area of the Virtio device, the Hypervisor does not map the second-stage address translation for the virtual machine.
-When the driver reads and writes this area, a page fault exception occurs causing a VM Exit into the Hypervisor, and the Hypervisor can determine the register accessed by the driver based on the access address causing the page fault exception, and make the corresponding processing, such as notifying the device to perform IO operations.
+For the MMIO memory area of Virtio devices, the Hypervisor does not map the second-stage address translation for the virtual machine.
+When the driver reads and writes this area, a page fault exception will occur, causing a VM Exit into the Hypervisor.
+The Hypervisor can determine the register accessed by the driver based on the access address that caused the page fault and take appropriate action, such as notifying the device to perform IO operations.
 After processing, the Hypervisor returns to the virtual machine through VM Entry.

 IO Process of Virtio Devices

-A user process running on a virtual machine, from issuing an IO operation to obtaining the IO result, can generally be divided into the following four steps:
+The process from when a user process running on a virtual machine initiates an IO operation to when it obtains the IO result can be roughly divided into the following four steps:

-2. After receiving the notification, the device parses the available ring and descriptor table to obtain the specific IO request and buffer address, and performs the actual IO operation.
+2. After receiving the notification, the device parses the available ring and descriptor table, obtains the specific IO request and buffer address, and performs the actual IO operation.

 3. After completing the IO operation, the device writes the result into the used ring.
-If the driver program uses the method of polling the used ring to wait for the IO result, the driver can immediately receive the result information; otherwise, it needs to notify the driver program through an interrupt.
+If the driver program uses the polling method to wait for the IO result in the used ring, the driver can immediately receive the result information; otherwise, it needs to notify the driver program through an interrupt.

 4. The driver program obtains the IO result from the used ring and returns it to the user process.

-The Virtio devices in hvisor follow the Virtio v1.2 protocol for design and implementation.
-To maintain good device performance while ensuring the lightweight nature of hvisor, the two design points of the Virtio backend are:
+Virtio devices in hvisor follow the Virtio v1.2 protocol for design and implementation.
+To maintain good device performance while ensuring the lightness of hvisor, two design points of the Virtio backend are:

-1. Adopting the microkernel design philosophy, moving the implementation of Virtio devices from the Hypervisor layer to the management virtual machine user space.
+1. Adopting a microkernel design philosophy, moving the implementation of Virtio devices from the Hypervisor layer to the management virtual machine user space.
 The management virtual machine runs the Linux operating system, known as Root Linux.
-Physical devices such as disks and network cards are directly passed through to Root Linux, while Virtio devices act as daemons on Root Linux, providing device emulation for other virtual machines (Non Root Linux).
-This ensures the lightweight nature of the Hypervisor layer and facilitates formal verification.
+Physical devices such as disks and network cards are passed through to Root Linux, while Virtio devices serve as daemons on Root Linux, providing device emulation for other virtual machines (Non Root Linux).
+This ensures the lightness of the Hypervisor layer, facilitating formal verification.

-2. The Virtio drivers located on other virtual machines and the Virtio devices on Root Linux interact directly through shared memory.
-The shared memory area that stores interaction information is called a communication springboard and adopts the producer-consumer model, shared by the Virtio device backend and Hypervisor.
+2. The Virtio driver programs located on other virtual machines and the Virtio devices on Root Linux interact directly through shared memory.
+The shared memory area stores interaction information, known as the communication springboard, and adopts a producer-consumer model, shared by the Virtio device backend and Hypervisor.
 This reduces the interaction overhead between the driver and the device, enhancing the device's performance.

 Based on the above two design points, the implementation of the Virtio backend device will be divided into three parts: communication springboard, Virtio daemon, and kernel service module: